 - Medical bills

 - Any other personal expenses

 The #1 reason to apply for a personal loan is to refinance your current high-interest debt.
-A perfect money-saving opportunity is if you have credit card debt where you can easily have a 21% interest rate.
+It’s a perfect money-saving opportunity if you have credit card debt where you can easily have a 21% interest rate.
 With a personal loan, your interest rate can be as low as 5.99%.

-This single decision can save your thousands of dollars that you would pay in interest if you kept the balance on your credit cards or didn’t consolidate your debts.
+This single decision can save you thousands of dollars that you would pay in interest if you kept the balance on your credit cards or didn’t consolidate your debts.

 Personal loans can also save you money by refinancing student loans.
 Even though student loan interest rates are cheaper than most forms of consumer debt, you can still save tens of thousands of dollars in loan interest if you have to repay undergraduate, graduate, and professional loans.

 The personal loan application process is a cinch.
 In some cases, you can even get same day approval with the money in your account tomorrow.

 Each lender and loan company has different lending requirements.
 For instance, they might not be licensed to lend to particular states.
 As long as your credit score is above 600, you are gainfully employed, and responsibly use your credit, you have a good chance of being approved for a personal loan.

 Once you receive your personal loan money, immediately pay off your credit card balance or other debts.
 This debt consolidation tactic not only helps you enjoy a lower interest rate, but you just have one monthly payment.
 Fewer monthly payments make it easier to budget.
 And, it’s harder to forget your payment.